Albert Pujols files to divorce wife of 22 years, days after she had brain surgery - NewsBreak

 “I’ve been asked a lot of questions over the past few days regarding what’s been going on at home and sadly, after 22 years of marriage, I have made the decision to file for divorce from my wife, Deidre.
 I realize this is not the most opportune time with Opening Day approaching and other family events that have recently taken place.
 These situations are never easy and isn’t something that just happened overnight.
 As a devout Christian, this is an outcome that I never wanted to see happen.
 For many long days and nights, I prayed, asking the Lord for His guidance.
 I am thankful for the five beautiful children that we brought into this world and remain committed to raising them in a loving and safe environment.
 I ask that you please respect our privacy and the privacy of our five children during this time.”

-Deidre Pujols has not yet spoken out about the divorce.26-year-old arrested in Sacramento mass shooting
+Deidre Pujols has not yet spoken out about the divorce.6 phoneless Dave Chappelle shows sold out in less than an hour

 Albert Pujols will be in the starting lineup for the St. Louis Cardinals against the Pittsburgh Pirates when he begins his final big league season Thursday in what should be an emotional return to Busch Stadium.